-Several muscles contribute as agonists, or prime movers, in step-ups.
+A step-up is a deceivingly effecting lower body strengthener.
+Several muscles contribute as the prime movers.
 Your quadriceps and hamstrings -- the muscles on the front and back of your thighs -- as well as your gluteus maximus, provide most of the power during this exercise.
 Other muscles contribute, some provide power, others stability, but none work as hard as your legs and backside.
-Consult a health-care practitioner before beginning any strength-training program.

 Quadriceps and Knees

-Your quadriceps muscle is the most active muscle in the step-up, according to a 1984 study published in "Physical Therapy."
-The higher you have to step, the more your quadriceps has to work to straighten your leg out.
-Your quadriceps works hardest when your knee is bent, but continues to work until both your knee and hip straighten.
-Your leverage improves as your leg straightens, reducing the strain, but not the recruitment, on your quadriceps, making this muscle active through the entire range of motion of the exercise.
+Your quadriceps muscles are highly activated during the step-up.
+The higher you have to step, the more your quadriceps have to work to straighten your leg out.
+Your quadriceps work hardest when your knee is bent, but continues to work until both your knee and hip straighten.
+Your leverage improves as your leg straightens, reducing the strain -- but not the recruitment on your quadriceps -- making this muscle active through the entire range of motion of the exercise.

 Gluteus Maximus and Hips

 Your gluteus maximus is the largest muscle of your posterior.
 This muscle serves two functions during the step-up -- pulling your thigh back into line with your torso and helping keep your torso upright.
 All of this work occurs at the hip joint.
 A study published in a 2012 issue of the Journal of Strength and Conditioning Research confirmed through electromyographical analysis that the gluteus maximus, and the smaller side hip muscle of the gluteus medius, are highly stimulated during the step up.